STMicroelectronics/STM32Cube_MCU_Overall_Offer/README.md

 * **USB Host library:** A set of services allowing the configuration and the control of the USB on STM32 MCUs in **host mode**.
 It is mainly based on the "Core" and the "Class" modules including the common and most used features and APIs.

 The dynamic usage of Middleware Libraries is provided thru projects examples, available in the respective STM32Cube MCU Packages **STM32Cubexx** where xx correspond to the series.
+Additionnal projects examples are also available under [stm32u5-classic-coremw-apps](https://github.com/STMicroelectronics/stm32u5-classic-coremw-apps).

 STM32Cube MW Libraries | Description
 ---------------------- | -----------